PSU-Research-Computing/dbtracker/README.md

 ## Configure

-`dbtracker` expects a `local_settings.py` inside `./dbtracker/local_settings`.
-This repository has a `local_settings.example` file which can be duplicated and configured.
-Do not check your `local_settings.py` into version control.
+`dbtracker` expects a `dbtracker.ini` inside `~/.config/`.
+This repository has an example `dbtracker.ini` file which can be duplicated and configured by hand.
+An alternate path can be specified using the `--config /path/to/config.ini` flag.

-Once production details are worked out, this configuration file may be automatically created and stored somewhere in userspace.